eclipse/buildship/docs/user/Overview.md

 ## Cancellation

-You can cancel all long-running operations like importing a project, executing tasks, etc.
+You can cancel all long-running operations like importing a project, executing tasks, refreshing the tasks, etc.

 This is available if the Gradle build is run with target Gradle version 2.1 or newer.